-Auburn University’s College of Agriculture is commemorating World Food Day Oct.
+Auburn University’s College of Agriculture celebrated World Food Day Oct.
 16 with a free screening of “Food Evolution,” a documentary that takes an in-depth look at the polarizing debate over genetically modified organisms.
-The Auburn campus and community are invited to the screening, set for 5:30 p.m. in the Foy Hall auditorium.
+The Auburn campus and community were invited to the screening held in the Foy Hall Auditorium.

 “Food Evolution” producers describe the 92-minute film as an effort to examine the GMO issue objectively, separating hype and emotion from the science and data.
 The documentary, narrated by science communicator Neil deGrasse Tyson, includes interviews with more than 30 individuals, from food scientists and farmers to environmentalists and chemical company executives, on opposing sides of the heated GMO dispute.